aframevr/aframe/docs/introduction/faq.md

 [precision]: ../components/renderer.md#precision

 Phones with Adreno 300 series GPUs are notoriously problematic.
 Set [renderer precision][precision] to `medium` as a workaround.
 Real fix has to happen at the driver / device level.

+## Why is the gyroscope / magic window mode not working on iOS?

+Since iOS 12.2 Safari applies new restrictions on the devicemotion API.
+The content has to be served over `https` and the user has to enable the API manually on `Settings -> Safari -> Motion & Orientation access`. iOS 12.3 is introducing a `DeviceOrientationEvent.requestPermission` method that A-Frame will call to ask for user permission without requiring manual steps.